 However, if you’re like some companies, you may not have a handbook at all.
 Or maybe you’ve modified a template that you found online.
 But with all the legal and regulatory changes impacting the workplace, it can be challenging to stay on top of regular – and necessary – updates to your guide.
 Instead, you may want to outsource the development of a custom handbook.

 The general range for an HR consultant to create an employee handbook is $1,500 to $3,000.
 At Complete Payroll Solutions, we charge $2,000 to develop a handbook.

 As you know, hiring takes a lot of time.
 If you’re a small, growing business without dedicated HR staff, recruiting can detract from activities that generate income.
 That’s why a lot of companies choose to outsource recruiting.

 Recruiting can include everything from job descriptions and postings to sourcing and screening candidates.
 For these services, HR consultants may charge a flat fee based on the salary of the position you’re trying to fill.
 Each HR provider sets its own fees so these can vary widely, making it difficult to provide a range you could expect to pay.

 Alternatively, an outsourced HR company may charge a percentage of a new hire’s first year’s salary.
 With this approach, it can cost you as much as 40% of a worker’s salary.
-At Complete Payroll Solutions, we charge 20% of an employee’s first year of compensation so if you want to bring someone on board at a salary of $60,000, you would spend $12,000 in recruitment fees.
+At Complete Payroll Solutions, we charge clients $125 an hour for recruiting services and either $175 an hour to 20% of an employee’s first year of compensation for non-clients.

 It’s always a good idea to conduct background screenings before you hire, even if your industry doesn’t require them.
 That’s because a screening can help protect you from the potential risks of a bad hire.
 For example, if you’re hiring someone to be a truck driver, it may be important to learn that they’ve had three DUIs.